 Contact a Defense Attorney for Assault by Contact in Tarrant County

 To ensure the best possible outcome to any assault by contact charge you may be facing in Tarrant County, seek the counsel of an experienced and aggressive defense attorney.
-Jeff Hampton, a former Tarrant County Prosecutor, has the experience necessary to help ensure your continued freedom, and will work diligently to prevent this charge from becoming a conviction.
-Contact the Hampton Law Firm today to schedule a free and confidential case review with our criminal defense team.
+The Hampton Criminal Defense Attorneys, PLLC and our team of experienced former Tarrant County prosecutors have the experience and knowledge necessary to help you obtain the best result possible and will work diligently to prevent this charge from becoming a conviction.
+Contact the Hampton Criminal Defense Attorneys, PLLC today to schedule a free and confidential case review with our criminal defense firm.